verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed IngressTrait JWT so that `RequestPrincipals` with no paths are allowed.
 - Fixed IngressTrait related `AuthorizationPolicy` cleanup when an application is deleted.

+## 1.4.6
+### Enhancements:
+- Verrazzano CLI tool validates that commands are entered correctly.

+### Fixes:
+- Fixed issues that occurred when Let's Encrypt was being used with Rancher.
+- Fixed issues regarding Rancher certificates that were out of sync or expired.
+- Fixed issues relating to noisy Keycloak logs.

 ### v1.4.5
 **Fixes**:
 - Updated base and other images for issues and security.